nicowyss/watchtra/README.md

 ## Features (To Do List)
 - members.json Rules cannot stay in the webapp (for Later Updates pushes would override this)
 - Deploy to Azure (bicep via GitHub)
-- User Summary (Link the Button to a unique Entra ID Link with the User ID)
 - Full Stying Update (index.js) from Tailwind CSS Code to native Docusaurus css file

 ## Bugs (Known Issues)
 - Dynamic Group Membership Validator not works
-- Improve the Review Organization Attribute Pop Out (Styling and fix excluded Users View and Close Button (ESC, X and Close))

 ## Notes